SNodeC/snode.c/docs/logging/semantic-migration-06-tls-socket-stream-report.md

   -g '*.h' -g '*.hpp' -g '*.cpp'
 ```

-Result: **56 call sites** remain after 6a.
-These are expected because 6b and 6c are not started.
+Result: **56 call sites** remained after 6a.
+These were expected at the 6a checkpoint because 6b and 6c were not started yet; the 6b section below records the current post-6b inventory.

 ```text
 src/core/socket/stream/tls/SocketConnection.hpp:169:                    LOG(DEBUG) << Super::getConnectionName() << " SSL/TLS: Passive close_notify received and sent";